 4x Points At Hyatt Properties

 The World of Hyatt Credit Card offers 4x points for spending at Hyatt hotels and resorts.
-While I usually use the Chase Sapphire Reserve® Card for hotel spending (as the card earns 3x points), I always use the Hyatt card for spending at Hyatt hotels.
+While I use the Chase Sapphire Reserve® Card for hotel spending at most other hotel brands (as the card earns 3x points), I always use the Hyatt card for spending at Hyatt hotels.

 The 4x points apply at all Hyatt properties, and even at Small Luxury Hotels of the World properties that are affiliated with Hyatt.